jessegmeyerlab/proteomics-tutorial/manuscript.md

 Peptides ionized by MALDI almost always take up a single charge and thus observed and detected as [M+H]+ species.

 #### MALDI Mechanism
+![**MALDI**
+The analyte-matrix mixture is irradiated by a laser source, leading to ablation.
+Desorption and proton transfer ionize the analyte molecules that can then be accelerated into a mass spectrometer.](images/MALDI.png){#fig:MALDI-mechanism tag="1" width="100%"}

 ### Electrospray Ionization
 ESI was first applied to peptides by John Fenn and coworkers in 1989 [@DOI:10.1126/science.2675315].